7 Best Short-Term Investments for Growing Your Money

 You don’t want to leave your money sitting around in a low-interest savings account making mere pennies a month.
 However, you also don’t want to take on a great deal of risk since that’s money you’re planning to use in the next few years.

-Putting your money into short-term investments can be the perfect compromise between earning 0% interest and taking bigger risks with long term investments.
+Putting your money into short-term high yield investments can be the perfect compromise between earning basically 0% interest and taking bigger risks with long-term investments.
+Don’t worry, I’ll explain exactly where to invest money to get good returns and also give some short-term investment examples along the way.

 What Constitutes a Short-Term Investment?